qu3vipon/python-ddd/README.md

     name: Optional[str] = None
 ```

-The value object is an object that matter only as the combination of their attributes.
+A value object is an object that matter only as the combination of its attributes.
 Guest A's name and mobile should be treated as a single unit, so make it a value object.

 Using sqlalchemy's [composite column type](https://docs.sqlalchemy.org/en/14/orm/composites.html#composite-column-types), it allows you to implement value objects by changing columns to an object that fits your needs when you load data.